 Once we were hooked up, the L-19 Bird Dog towed us into the air.
 A bank to the right and we were headed straight for the cliffs.

-The pilot released the tow while we were still well below the ridge crest and we continued forward to catch the updraft.
+The pilot released the tow while we were still well below the crest and we continued forward to catch the updraft.

 It only took a couple of minutes to spiral up several thousand feet.
 The pilot then let me take over.
 I used the abundant lift from the gliders long wings to fly up and down the coast losing altitude only very gradually while maintaining 60 knots of indicated airspeed.
 When we wanted more altitude, the pilot instructed me to head back to the bluffs to hit the updraft again.
 In the one-hour flight, we repeated this pattern three times.